 The shorter one did a remarkably good job of painting on an innocent expression.
 “Spies?
 What have we done?
 We just wanted to go for a walk.”

 “Uh huh.
 In the quarter where most of our metallurgists, smiths, and skilled artisans are?”
 Vere asked.
 “Not a crime in and of itself, of course.
 But you must admit, it’s quite suspicious.
-Though not as suspicious as the fact that you slipped past my obvious guarded, ditched the less obvious guards tailing you, and almost, but not quite, managed to evade me.”
+Though not as suspicious as the fact that you slipped past my obvious guards, ditched the less obvious guards tailing you, and almost, but not quite, managed to evade me.”
 Some flattery, true or not, never hurt in smoothing ruffled feathers.

 If the two hadn’t been professionals, this was the point at which they would have shared a look.
 That look would have indicated clearly to Vere exactly what was going to happen next.
 However, they were professionals, and they knew better than to telegraph their intentions with such a move.
 They also knew their work well enough to know that there was only one viable course of action now.
 Both foreigners moved to attack, the short one ducking in to Vere’s right, the tall one coming in from his left.